codecrafters-io/interpreter-tester/README.md

-# <fill_in_challenge_name> Challenge Tester
+# Interpreter Challenge Tester

-This is a program that validates your progress on the "Build your own grep" challenge.
+This is a program that validates your progress on the "Build your own interpreter" challenge.

 ## Requirements for binary